-Electricity

-Repair category 2

-Notes Aspects of electrical wiring may be mixed.
+Electricity Repair category 2 Notes There are some mixed age aspects evident to the electrical apparatus, where seen, including an upgraded consumer unit, various sockets on timberwork, and some untidy cabling within roof space/cellar areas.
+On this basis, a qualified electrician should provide further advice with regards to all/any necessary upgrading/remedial works.
+The open section at the foot of the bath unit should be boxed off as required.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.